 - Our funding agreement requires the conduct of research to comply with Commonwealth and state and territory legislation, the Australian code for the care and use of animals for scientific purposes (the Code) and relevant NHMRC policies, standards and guidelines.

 - As required under the Code, researchers must investigate, consider and, where applicable, implement methods that replace or partially replace the use of animals.
-They must strive to ensure that any use of animals in research is justified and continues to be relevant and useful to human health.
+They must ensure that any use of animals in research is justified.

-- All applications for NHMRC funding are subject to rigorous peer review of their scientific merit.
-We do not fund research involving animals unless the work is of high quality and significance.
+- All applications for NHMRC funding are subject to rigorous and independent peer review of their scientific merit.
+We do not fund research involving animals unless the work is considered by peers to be of high quality and significance.

 Compliance monitoring